nids2001/scirun.pages/BasicTutorial.md

   <figcaption>Figure 3.16 Add a colormap and enable transparency.</figcaption>
 </figure>

 Finally, it is not strictly necessary to explicitly convert the original mesh to an unstructured mesh using ConvertMeshToUnstructuredMesh because ClipFieldByFunction can implicitly convert structured mesh types to unstructured mesh types before clipping the field.
-As a final exercise, delete ConvertMeshToUnstructuredMesh from the network and try to obtain the same result.[test]
+As a final exercise, delete ConvertMeshToUnstructuredMesh from the network and try to obtain the same result.